-For the US, a terrific investment is The Writer’s Market.
+For North America, a terrific investment is The Writer’s Market.
 If you’ve been scrabbling around looking for market information, this will knock your socks off.
 Thousands of detailed listings, outlining columns, open slots, tips from the editors, and much more.
 It’s mostly American, but some Canadian too.
 Really excellent.

 Larger branches are packed with magazines and papers.
 You could (and should) spend hours here browsing.
 A major branch of WHSmith in the UK sometimes stocks around 1,000 titles.
 Don’t just look at the publications to which you’re naturally drawn — force yourself to browse shelves you wouldn’t normally consider.